Thread011/KGSwitch/README.md

   - Processes statement graph to create RDF/SHACL
   - Handles type statements, property statements, and edge statements
   - Creates complete RDF model with all constraints

+## Visualization

+KGSwitch includes robust visualization capabilities to help users understand complex schema structures.
+The visualization component transforms schema graphs into visual representations that clearly display nodes, relationships, and their properties.

+### Schema Visualization

+The `GraphVisualizer` class provides the core visualization functionality:

+- **Schema Graph Visualization**: Renders complete schema graphs with all nodes and relationships
+  - Displays node labels and properties in an easy-to-read tabular format
+  - Shows relationships between nodes with their property constraints
+  - Uses HTML-based labels to display detailed property information with data types
+  - Supports large-scale schema graphs with many entities

+- **Property Display**: Visualizes property constraints in a structured format
+  - Shows property names with their data types
+  - Indicates required properties (based on minCount constraints)
+  - Displays property cardinality information
+  - Presents nested properties in a hierarchical manner

+- **Relationship Visualization**: Clearly depicts relationships between nodes
+  - Shows relationship type and direction
+  - Displays relationship properties
+  - Indicates cardinality constraints on relationships
+  - Maintains visual clarity even with complex interconnections

+### Neo4j Visualization

+KGSwitch provides direct integration with Neo4j for interactive visualization and exploration of schema graphs:

+- **Interactive Schema Exploration**: Visualizes schema graphs directly in Neo4j's browser interface
+  - Enables interactive exploration of complex schemas
+  - Allows zooming, filtering, and focusing on specific parts of the schema
+  - Supports schema discovery through intuitive navigation of relationships
+  - Provides a dynamic view of the knowledge graph structure

+- **Neo4j Integration**: The `Neo4jConnector` class handles all database operations:
+  - Establishes secure connections to Neo4j instances
+  - Manages authentication and sessions
+  - Executes Cypher queries generated from the schema
+  - Provides error handling and connection management
+  - Supports both local and remote Neo4j instances

+- **Schema Import**: Automatically imports the schema graph into Neo4j:
+  - Creates node labels with properties and constraints
+  - Establishes relationship types with their properties
+  - Preserves all cardinality and data type constraints
+  - Optimizes the graph with appropriate indexes

+- **Customizable Visualization**: The Neo4j visualization offers configurable options:
+  - Custom node colors based on node types
+  - Control over relationship display
+  - Node and relationship property filtering
+  - Layout adjustments for optimal viewing

+### Visualization Process

+The visualization process consists of several key steps:

+1. **Schema Graph Processing**:
+   - Processes `SchemaGraph` objects with nodes and relationships
+   - Extracts labels, properties, and constraints for each node
+   - Maps relationships between nodes with their properties

+2. **Graph Construction**:
+   - Creates a mutable graph representation using the GraphViz library
+   - Constructs nodes as HTML tables showing properties and data types
+   - Builds edges with relationship types and property information
+   - Optimizes layout for readability

+3. **Output Generation**:
+   - Generates DOT format output for maximum compatibility
+   - Supports conversion to various image formats via GraphViz tools
+   - Provides clear user instructions for viewing and converting outputs

+### Output Formats

+KGSwitch supports the following visualization output formats:

+- **DOT**: Native GraphViz format that can be viewed with GraphViz tools
+  - Provides complete schema representation
+  - Can be converted to other formats using GraphViz command-line tools
+  - Recommended default format for maximum compatibility

+- **PNG/SVG/PDF**: Image formats for documentation and presentation
+  - Can be generated from DOT files using the GraphViz dot command
+  - `dot -Tpng schema.dot -o schema.png`
+  - `dot -Tsvg schema.dot -o schema.svg`
+  - `dot -Tpdf schema.dot -o schema.pdf`

+- **Neo4j Browser**: Interactive visualization within Neo4j
+  - Displays the schema as an interactive, navigable graph
+  - Allows querying and exploration of specific subgraphs
+  - Supports custom styling and filtering
+  - Enables sharing of visualization views with team members

+The visualization output shows:
+- Nodes with labeled headers
+- Property names and their data types in table format
+- Relationships with their types and properties
+- A clean, structured representation of the entire knowledge graph schema

 ## Test Use Cases